Slaty brushfinch

 The slaty brushfinch (Atlapetes schistaceus) is a species of bird in the family Passerellidae.
-It is found in humid Andean forests from western Venezuela, through Colombia, to Ecuador, with a disjunct population in central Peru.
-The latter is sometimes considered a separate species, the Taczanowski's brushfinch (A. taczanowskii).
+It is found in humid Andean forests from western Venezuela, through Colombia, to Ecuador.
+Taczanowski's brushfinch (A. taczanowskii) of central Peru was formerly treated as a subspecies.
 Furthermore, the Cuzco brushfinch from south-eastern Peru is sometimes considered a subspecies of the slaty brush finch.